Can you make money busking? Do those people on street corners and in tube stations make a living from it?

 Step 1: Find your talent

-If you’re actually hoping to make a decent bit of pocket money from this, then you need to think carefully.
-You will need to have a talent in entertaining – whether that’s juggling and riding a unicycle simultaneously, or playing the violin to a decent level – and you should be confident about being able to bring in a crowd.
+If you’re actually hoping to make money busking, then you need to think carefully.
+You’ll need to have a talent in entertaining – whether that’s juggling and riding a unicycle simultaneously, or playing the violin to a decent level – and you should be confident about being able to bring in a crowd.

 Check out the competition – go and watch other buskers doing their thing.
 See what works and what doesn’t work.
 Does it help to have amplification if you’re doing music?
 How do they manage to get a crowd around them if they’re performers?